-Since pledges are not legally binding and enforcement is uncertain, leaders vary in their ultimate willingness to comply with their nation's target.
-We stipulate that leaders pay a "shaming cost" if they are judged to have failed to fulfill their commitment.
-This cost is larger if leaders anticipate greater reputational sanction for breaching their commitment, and larger shaming costs can entice leaders to fulfill larger commitments.
-However, in a world with imperfect monitoring (Porter 1983; Green and Porter 1984), the precision with which the international community can verify national emissions reductions also affects leaders' incentives to comply with the target.
+Since pledges are not legally binding and enforcement is uncertain, leaders vary in their ultimate will-ingness to comply with their nation's target.
+We stipulate that leaders pay a "shaming cost" if judged to have failed to fulfill their commitment.
+This cost is larger if leaders anticipate greater reputational sanction for breaching their commitment, and larger expectations of shaming costs can entice leaders to fulfill larger commitments.
+However, in a world with imperfect monitoring (Porter 1983; Dai 2002), the precision with which the international community can verify national emissions reductions also affects leaders' incentives to comply with the target.
 As we will demonstrate, downstream mitigation efforts are dependent on the interaction between these international factors and domestic policy preferences.